coursera/coursera_autograder/README.rst

 ^^^^^^^^^^^^^^^^^^^

 Allows an instructional team to view the resource limits (vCPU's, MiB, timeout) allocated to the grader for a given programming assignment.
-It requires the instructor to provide the course id, item id, and part id to identify the specific programming assignment.
+It requires the instructor to provide the course branch id, item id, and part id to identify the specific programming assignment.
 Instructions on how to find these values can be found in the previous section for the ``upload`` command.

 Usage: